tvansteenburgh/greenhouse/README.md

 The available regions are `americas`, `emea`, and `apac`.
 You can view/update the lists of cities in those regions directly in the source file.

+### Troubleshooting

+#### The script crashes with an error about `element click intercepted`.

+- The script is trying to 'click' on something, but another element on the page is blocking the click.
+- Try making your browser bigger (especially wider).
+This is most likely the quickest workaround.
+- Create an issue with the full error message and I'll fix it if I can.